 Add DKIM domain authentication:

-Contact OpenForms Support and provide your domain name details.
-We will provide the TXT record that will need to be updated by your domain name administrator.
+Submit a support request or send us an email with your domain name details.
+We will provide the DNS records that will need to be updated by your domain name administrator.